argoproj/argo-rollouts/docs/features/notifications.md

 To use this feature all you need to do is create the same configmap named `argo-rollouts-notification-configmap` and possibly a secret `argo-rollouts-notification-secret` in the namespace where the rollout object lives.
-When it is configured this way the controller will send notifications using both the controller level configuration aka the configmap located in the same namespaces as the controller as well as the namespace level configuration where the rollout object is at.
+When it is configured this way the controller will send notifications using both the controller level configuration (the configmap located in the same namespaces as the controller) as well as the configmap located in the same namespaces where the rollout object is at.

 To enable you need to add a flag to the controller `--self-service-notification-enabled`